 Helping you get stronger

-Art psychotherapy is a form of psychotherapy that uses art to facilitate reflection, exploration and interactions within the therapeutic context.
+Art psychotherapy is a form of psychotherapy that uses art to facilitate expression, reflection, exploration and interactions within the therapeutic context.

 In the UK, Art Psychotherapy is taught at a master's level (MA).
 Art Psychotherapist is a professional title protected by law and is statutory registered and regulated by Health and Care Professional Council (HCPC).
 Art Therapy is a powerful and flexible psychotherapy, which can use art and art-making as part of the therapeutic process.